Stephen Gaselee (diplomat): Biography

 Gaselee was born at Brunswick Gardens, Kensington, London, the eldest son of Henry Gaselee, a fellow of King's College, Cambridge, and his wife, Alice Esther (née Frost).
 His great grandfather was Sir Stephen Gaselee, a justice of the Court of Common Pleas.

 He attended Temple Grove School in East Sheen.
 In 1896, he entered Eton College, where he was elected a King's scholar and edited the Eton College Chronicle.
 In 1901, he entered King's College, Cambridge University.
 In 1904, he earned a first class in part 1 of the classical tripos and, in 1905, a second class in part 2.
 In 1905, he left university to become tutor to Prince Leopold of Battenberg (later Lord Leopold Mountbatten), a grandson of Queen Victoria, and travelled widely.
 In 1907, he resumed his studies at Cambridge, where he was an editor of the Cambridge Review.

 In 1908, he became the Pepys Librarian at Magdalene College, Cambridge.
-In 1909, he was elected a fellow, which he held for 34 years.
+In 1909, he was elected a fellow and held the fellowship for 34 years.
 From 1916 to 1919, he worked with the Foreign Office.
 He returned to Cambridge after the war.
 But, in 1920, he was made librarian and Keeper of the Papers at the Foreign Office, a post he held till his death.
 He was president of the Bibliographical Society of London from 1932 to 1934.